mia-platform/documentation/docs/tutorial/demo_project/overview.md

 ## Prerequisites

 We’ll assume that you have some familiarity with **JavaScript** and **Node.js**, but you can follow along even if you're coming from a different programming language.
-All concepts explained following are valid for all languages and frameworks.
+All concepts explained in the following are valid for all languages and frameworks.

 Prepare your favourite IDE to interact with Git repositories.
 Don't scary, you won't write too much code.
 One of the main Mia-Platform goals is to give you an **open ready-to-use infrastructure to allow to focus on business logic**.